 By September 1878, McMasters was working with the Texas Rangers in El Paso County, a position that he held until the following spring.
 It was in the Lone Star State that he met Curly Bill Brocius, and by some accounts, helped him to escape from jail.

-In 1879, had hooked up with other illustrious characters of the Dodge City Gang in Las Vegas, New Mexico.
-He was known to have associated with the likes of such characters as Hoodoo Brown, who ran the gang that for a time, was firmly in control of a criminal cartel participated in several stage coach and train robberies, organized cattle rustling, and were said to have been responsible for multiple murders and lynchings.
+In 1879, he had hooked up with other illustrious characters of the Dodge City Gang in Las Vegas, New Mexico.
+He was known to have associated with the likes of such characters as Hoodoo Brown, who ran the gang that for a time, was firmly in control of a criminal cartel that participated in several stagecoach and train robberies, organized cattle rustling, and were said to have been responsible for multiple murders and lynchings.

-McMasters was in the saloon in which Morgan Earp was assassinated in March, 1882.
-After Morgan’s death and an attempt on Virgil Earp’s life, McMasters was clearly in allegiance with the Earps, when he joined Wyatt and Warren Earp, when they began their Vendetta Ride.
+McMasters was in the saloon in which Morgan Earp was assassinated in March 1882.
+After Morgan’s death and an attempt on Virgil Earp’s life, McMasters was clearly in allegiance with the Earps, and soon joined with Wyatt and Warren Earp, when they began their Vendetta Ride.
 He took part in the murder of Frank Stillwell at Tucson, Arizona, and of Florentino Cruz, who was also called Indian Charlie, two days later.
 However, he was not present at Earp’s alleged confrontation with Curly Bill Brocius.
 Following the two week revenge ride of the Earps, McMasters left Arizona with Wyatt and disappeared from history.

 Later, Will McLaury, in a letter written to his father, stated that McMasters had been killed in a shootout with the Cowboy faction in 1884.
 However, Wyatt would say that McMasters died in the Philippines in 1898, while serving as a soldier in the Spanish American War, though there are no documents to support this.
 The most reasonable account was by McMasters siblings, who indicated that he died in Colorado in 1892.